objectiser/opentracing-prometheus-example/simple/Kubernetes.md

 kubectl create -f services-kubernetes.yml
 ```

-Final step is to obtain the URL for the _service1_ REST endpoint:
+Final step is to obtain the URL for the _ordermgr_ REST endpoint:

 ```
-export SERVICE1=$(minikube service service1 --url)
+export ORDERMGR=$(minikube service ordermgr --url)
 ```